One @ The Ballet

 Launched in 2009, One @ the Ballet is an exclusive, in-studio dance experience held once a month on Saturdays.
 Designed to break the traditional boundaries between stage and audience, this intimate event brings you closer to the dancers than ever before.
 Led by our esteemed Artistic Director, Janek Schergen, each session offers a rare, behind-the-scenes glimpse into the world of ballet.

 From the personal rituals dancers perform before stepping on stage to the intricate creative process of choreographers, One @ the Ballet offers rich, narrative-driven insights.
-You’ll gain a deeper appreciation of dance through a blend of storytelling and live performances, featuring captivating excerpts from our main season productions.
+You’ll gain a deeper appreciation for dance through a blend of storytelling and live performances, featuring captivating excerpts from our main season productions.
 This unique, up-close interaction with the dancers allows audiences to not just watch but connect with the artistry of ballet in a truly personal and memorable way.

 One @ the Ballet provides an unmatched opportunity to experience ballet in its raw, unfiltered form.
 Unlike traditional stage performances, this event brings you right into the heart of the studio, where the magic of dance happens.